 CEM11+ Walsall, Wolverhampton & Shropshire Grammar School Consortium.

-Walsall has joined the Wolverhampton and Shropshire Consortium and the 11+ is now taken in July of year 5.
+Walsall has joined the Wolverhampton and Shropshire Consortium and the 11+ test has now moved to 18 September, 2017 from past July dates.

 There are two single grammar schools in Walsall

 Walsall is a highly selective area where there are no defined catchment areas and the highest scores win places.

 The test is set by CEM Centre for Evaluation & Monitoring® at Durham University®.